hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 One coding practice that tends to reflect a developer's preference is the use of a single or multiple 'returns'.

 I used to prefer a single ‘return’ at the end of the method, and I still do this sometimes.
-But more recently, I find that I tend to return where the condition satisfies — I think it’s easier to maintain (I find it uglier, though).
+But more recently, I find that I tend to return where the condition satisfies — I think it’s easier to maintain (it looks uglier, though).
 You’re more sure of when the method returns a particular value, and you know any code after the return won’t be executed.

 Otherwise, you need to read every if-else or break inside a loop, for example.
 Often the logic is not as simple as the one presented above.